seraphx2/ESI.NET/README.md

 ```

 ### .NET Framework
-If you are using a .NET Standard-compatible .NET Framework application, you can instatiate the client in this manner:
+If you are using a .NET Standard-compatible .NET Framework application, you can instantiate the client in this manner:

 ```cs
 IOptions<EsiConfig> config = Options.Create(new EsiConfig()